National Survey for Wales: quality report, January 2021 onwards

 The survey is stratified at local authority level, with different probabilities of selection for people living in different local authorities.
 Weighting is used to correct for these different selection probabilities, as well as (as noted above) to ensure the results reflect the population characteristics (age and sex) of each local authority.

-One of the effects of this complex design and of applying survey weights is that standard errors for the survey estimates are generally higher than the standard errors that would be derived from a simple random sample of the same size.
-Survey estimates themselves (as opposed to the standard errors and confidence intervals for those estimates) are not affected by the survey design.
+One of the effects of this complex design and of applying survey weights is that standard errors for the survey estimates are generally higher than the standard errors that would be derived from a simple random sample of the same size. [footnote 2]

 The ratio of the standard error of a complex sample to the standard error of a simple random sample (SRS) of the same size is known as the design factor, or “deft”.
 If the standard error of an estimate in a complex survey is calculated as though it has come from an SRS survey, then multiplying that standard error by the deft gives the true standard error of the estimate which takes into account the complex design.